Mamba-Based Graph Convolutional Networks: Tackling Over-smoothing with Selective State Space: Experiment

 \subsection{Ablation Study}

-\textbf{Q: How do NSPL, HiPPO-LegS (HL), and Input-Related (IR) contribute to the performance of \ourmethod, particularly in deeper architectures?} These components collectively enhance \ourmethod’s adaptability, mitigate over-smoothing, and preserve feature distinctiveness in deeper layers.
+\textbf{Q: How do NSPL, HiPPO-LegS (HL), and Input-Related (IR) contribute to the performance of \ourmethod, particularly in deeper layers?} These components collectively enhance \ourmethod’s adaptability, mitigate over-smoothing, and preserve feature distinctiveness in deeper layers.

 $\rhd$ \textsf{Impact of NSPL on Performance Across Depths:} As shown in Fig.\ref{fig:ablation_study} and Tab.\ref{tab:performance_com_under_dif_lay}, NSPL significantly enhances \ourmethod’s ability to maintain performance in deeper architectures.
 Without NSPL, \ourmethod performs best at shallow depths (e.g., 2 layers) but experiences a sharp decline as the depth increases.
 This is due to the model's inability to regulate message flow within same-order neighborhoods, resulting in excessive information propagation or dilution of higher-order features.
 In contrast, incorporating NSPL allows dynamic control of message flow, preserving critical features and improving feature aggregation.
 For example, on the Wisconsin dataset, \ourmethod with NSPL achieves peak performance at 8 layers, while the ablated version struggles.
 However, on dense datasets like Photo, NSPL's impact diminishes, likely due to optimization difficulties in dense graph structures, highlighting a potential area for future improvement.